 Can I get API access to the data to create my own reports?

 Yes.
-At the moment it's in beta and only for resource access reports - see: Fetching statistics reports via the API
+At the moment it's only for resource access reports - see: Fetching statistics reports via the API

 Can I get per-user reports?

 Not by default, but you can set any attribute (including username) as reportable via the schema editor.
 You should check out the page about reports and privacy before you do though.

 These should be addressed to our data protection officer via the service desk.

 Are OpenAthens reports COUNTER compliant?